mikaelgramont/mikaelgramont.github.io/_posts/2020-03-13-Releasing-surfing-dirt.md

 ### The Rest API  <a name="api"></a>
-- [JSON Web Tokens (JWT)](https://jwt.io) are cool... but they do come with some problems, namely there's no elegant and simple way to manage revoking them (either you build a blacklist, or you change you signing key, which essentially logs everyone out)
+- [JSON Web Tokens (JWT)](https://jwt.io) are cool... but they do come with some problems, namely there's no elegant and simple way to manage revoking them (either you build a blacklist, or you change your signing key, which essentially logs everyone out).
 - I put and retrieve objects from a cache through overloading of ZF's Active Record object methods, eg:
 `$this->fetch()` will check the cache before talking to MySQL.
 All my business objects inherit from the same `CacheObject` class, and so they all get caching for (mostly) free.